minblock/picscoin/README.md

 For more information, see https://bitwall.ca.

 An experimental digital currency that enables storage and retreivable of pictures/photos.
 Each block will represent an image store for retreivable with RPC and API.
-Private Encrypted messaging / instant payments as well as satellite internet for pics transfers to anyone, anywhere in the world.
-Picscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Picscoin Core is the name of open source software which enables the use of this currency.
-The Pixchain (https://explorer.picscoins.org) is the experimental block explorer based on the Iquidos Block Explorer that will integrate picture link (hybrid ftp/samba server protocol) into the block hash.
+Private Encrypted messaging / instant payments as well as satellite internet for PIC transfers along with a Picture as receipt.
+The API will be deployed on the Picscoin blockchain for implementation to Bitcoin and other top Blockchains  (https://explorer.picscoins.org) is the experimental block explorer based on the Iquidos Block Explorer that will integrate picture link (hybrid ftp/samba server protocol) into the block hash.
+Picscoin Core is the name of the program that enables the use of this digital currency.

-For more information, as well as an immediately useable, binary version of the Picscoin Core software, see [https://picscoins.org](https://picscoins.org).
+For more information visit [https://picscoins.org](https://picscoins.org).

 License
 -------